KarkushaUA/hello-world/README.md

 # hello-world
 This is my first repository on GitHub
 I will start using it eventually.
-I promice :)
+I prms :)